Member says ‘we are still one family’ with far away loved ones

 “Because we were friends,” McCalmont said, “we decided to see what we could do together.”

-One of the first symbolic things they did was give Jarjour a key to the Presbyterian Church of the Covenant so he could get the building ready for worship, as Malek lived about an hour away.
+One of the first symbolic things they did was give Jarjour a key to the Presbyterian Church of the Covenant, so that he could get the building ready for worship, as Malek lived about an hour away.

 “They trusted and loved us, they give us everything,” Jarjour said.
 “This is now a real Presbyterian experience.
 We love that.”